CsBigDataHub/working-with-vim/pages/text-object.md

 <figure class="wp-block-video"><video controls src="https://mkaz.blog/wp-content/uploads/2019/03/vim-selection.mp4"></video><figcaption>Selection example</figcaption></figure>

-<span class="tip">💡</span> Using the inner selection motion with the cursor in the middle of a word, sentence, or paragraph to select the full object, without having to first navigate to the start.
+<span class="tip">💡</span> Use the inner selection motion with the cursor in the middle of a word, sentence, or paragraph to select the full object, without having to first navigate to the start.